nghiant3223/nghiant3223.github.io/_posts/2025-04-15-go-scheduler.md

 |            Signal delivery and handler execution<sup><a href="#references">6</a></sup>             |

 In the signal handler, the program counter is set to the [`asyncPreempt`](https://github.com/golang/go/blob/go1.24.0/src/runtime/preempt.go#L295-L299) function, allowing the goroutine to be suspended and creating space for preemption.
-[`asyncPreempt`](https://github.com/golang/go/blob/go1.24.0/src/runtime/preempt_arm64.s) function, which is implemented in assembly, saves the goroutine's registers and call [`asyncPreempt2`](https://github.com/golang/go/blob/go1.24.0/src/runtime/preempt.go#L302-L311) function at line [47](https://github.com/golang/go/blob/go1.24.0/src/runtime/preempt_arm64.s#L47).
+In the assembly implementation of [`asyncPreempt`](https://github.com/golang/go/blob/go1.24.0/src/runtime/preempt_arm64.s) function, it saves the goroutine's registers and call [`asyncPreempt2`](https://github.com/golang/go/blob/go1.24.0/src/runtime/preempt.go#L302-L311) function at line [47](https://github.com/golang/go/blob/go1.24.0/src/runtime/preempt_arm64.s#L47).
 That is reason for the appearance of `runtime.asyncPreempt:47` in the visualization.
 In [`asyncPreempt2`](https://github.com/golang/go/blob/go1.24.0/src/runtime/preempt.go#L302-L311), the goroutine `g0` of thread `M` will enter [`gopreempt_m`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L4191-L4193) to disassociate goroutine `G` from `M` and enqueue `G` into the global run queue.
 The thread then continues with the [schedule loop](#schedule-loop), finding another runnable goroutine and execute it.